-- (a) identify and solve practical legal problems. - (b) organise and manage themselves and their work load. - (c) collect, analyse and evaluate information from the various sources of law, as well as information conveyed in the classroom environment. - (d) communicate effectively in class debate and written assignments. - (e) use technology in legal research. - (f) recognise problem-solving contexts involving the law of insurance.
+- (a) identify and solve practical legal problems. - (b) organise and manage themselves and their work load. - (c) collect, analyse and evaluate information from the various sources of law, as well as information conveyed in the classroom environment. - (e) communicate effectively in class debate and written assignments. - (f) use technology in legal research. - (g) recognise problem-solving contexts involving the law relating to credit agreements.

-Intended Specific Outcomes for Insurance
+Intended Specific Outcomes for Credit Agreements

-The Insurance portion of the course is designed so that students successfully completing this portion of the course should be able to achieve the following outcomes.
+The Credit Agreements portion of the course is designed so that students successfully completing this portion of the course should be able to achieve the following outcomes.
 The student should be able to:

-- (a) Understand and explain the essential features of a credit agreement. - (b) Understand and explain what the consequences are of concluding a credit agreement - (c) To understand and explain some of the key practical consequences of dealing with a credit agreement. - (d) Apply the knowledge acquired during the course to solve practical problems with regard to credit agreements.
+- (a) Understand and explain the essential features of a credit agreement. - (b) Understand and explain what the consequences are of concluding a credit agreement. - (c) Understand and explain some of the key practical consequences of dealing with a credit agreement. - (d) Apply the knowledge acquired during the course to solve practical problems with regard to credit agreements.

-TEACHING METHODS
+TEACHING METHOD

 The course will be presented by means of viva voce lectures.
 There is a short handout for the course, which the students receive, and which provides the basic structure of the lectured course.
-In lectures, the substantive law will be discussed, leading precedents from the case law will be analysed, and the views of leading academic commentators will be explained.
-Occasionally, students will be expected to explain case law or statutes and consider practical questions in class.
+In lectures, the substantive law will be discussed.
+Within the limited lecture time available, leading precedents from the case law will and the views of leading academic commentators will be discussed.
 Students are expected to assume responsibility for their learning by reading ahead before each lecture, and consolidating afterwards.
 Lectures are compulsory.
 The normal Faculty regulations concerning lecture attendance and DP certificates apply.
-There are no tutorials in this portion of the course, but guest lecturers will be delivering lectures on specific aspects of credit law relevant to practice.